 Quinoa also contains a number of what are called anti-nutrients including saponins, phytic acid, oxalates, tannins, and trypsin inhibitors.
 These substances are present in higher concentrations in the outer layers of the grain, where the saponin content is particularly high.

-Anti-nutrients are found in many plant foods and their consumption reduces the nutritional value of the food, interfering with the digestibility, absorption, or utilization of nutrients, and can even lead to negative health effects if ingested in high concentrations.
+Anti-nutrients are found in many types of plant foods and eating them decreases the nutritional value of the food because they interfere with the digestion, absorption, and/or utilization of nutrients.

-These anti-nutrients are important to recognize and I have talked about some of them before in my post "Why Grains Are Not Healthy."
-Anti-nutrients are detrimental because they prevent your body from absorbing the vitamins and minerals contained in the food you are eating, in this case the quinoa.
+Anti-nutrients can be a problem because they prevent your body from absorbing the vitamins and minerals contained in the food you are eating, in this case the quinoa.
 So even though quinoa is high in a number of vitamins and minerals, these anti-nutrients prevent your body from fully utilizing them.

 Take home point: is quinoa paleo?